we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 ### Example: From console logging to remote logging

-> We have a logger in charge of runtime messages
+> Consider a logger in charge of runtime messages

 ```js
 class LoggerFactory {